 Seek medical advice if the casualty is still in pain or discomfort.

-It is strongly advised that everyone attends a practical or online first aid course to understand what to do in a medical emergency.
+We strongly advise that everyone attends a practical or online first aid course to understand what to do in a medical emergency.

 Good to know

 If you suffer from heart problems, bronchitis, asthma or other breathing problems, you might be better watching the fireworks from indoors.
 Anyone suffering from Post-Traumatic Stress Disorder (PTSD) might find the noise, sight and smell of fireworks can trigger stress memories of conflict.